failex234/myapproachtoc/README.md

 # The Beginning of my C Learning
-This repository tracks my progression in my wonderful learning phase of C.
+This repository tracks the progression of my wonderful learning phase in C.

 Please be aware that this code might be very messy or very nooby!